polakowo/vectorbt/README.md

 ### Modeling

 - [x] **Portfolio modeling**: The fastest backtesting engine in open source: fills 1,000,000 orders in 70-100ms on Apple M1.
-Flexible and powerful simulation functions for portfolio modeling, highly optimized for best performance and memory consumption.
+Flexible and powerful simulation functions for portfolio modeling, highly optimized for highest performance and lowest memory footprint.
 Supports two major simulation modes: 1) vectorized backtesting using user-provided arrays, such as orders, signals, and records, and 2) event-driven backtesting using user-defined callbacks.
 Supports shorting and individual as well as multi-asset mixed portfolios.
 Combines many features across vectorbt into a single behemoth class. **[>>](https://vectorbt.dev/docs/portfolio/base.html)**

 ### Performance